 The Global Education Office maintains international student files for all international students enrolled at Methodist University.
 You are required to bring the following documents issued to you within 72 hours of your arrival on campus:

 - Your I-94 form (please print after entering the USA)

 - Medical form

 Copies of these documents will be made for your file and the original will be returned to you.
-IPO is required by law to maintain the up-to-date information of international students.
+The Global Education Office is required by law to maintain the up-to-date information of international students.
 Therefore, you must update us if there are any changes.

 SEVIS Check In

-After the first day of classes, please report to IPO for mandatory SEVIS check in.
+After the first day of classes, please report to the Global Education Office for mandatory SEVIS check in.
 Please bring with you: